-We usually find that booking.com offers the best hotel deals, especially in Europe, but even in North America.
-If you’d prefer to stay in an apartment over a hotel and have never used Airbnb, sign up here and receive $40 off your first stay over $75!
-That’s an awesome deal, especially since Airbnb typically provides better value over hotels.
+We often find that booking.com offers the best hotel and apartment deals during our travels.
 You can also save some money on last minute bookings using Hotels.com discounts here, saving up to 40% on global hotels.

-Have something to share or need further assistance?
-Leave a comment, email me at firstname.lastname@example.org or reach out on Twitter at @AlexKallimanis or @Wndlustmarriage
+Have questions on how to use Google Flights?
+Leave a comment, email me at [email protected] or reach out on Twitter at @AlexKallimanis or @Wndlustmarriage